Santo Antão, Cape Verde

-Santo Antão (Portuguese for "Saint Anthony") is the westernmost island of Cape Verde.
+Santo Antão (Portuguese for "Saint Anthony") is the northwesternmost island of Cape Verde.
 At 785 km2, it is the largest of the Barlavento Islands group, and the second largest island of Cape Verde.
 The nearest island is São Vicente to the southeast, separated by the sea channel Canal de São Vicente.
 Its population was 38,200 in mid 2019, making it the fourth most populous island of Cape Verde after Santiago, São Vicente and Sal.
 Its largest city is Porto Novo located on the southern coast (population 9,310 in 2010).

 Geography

 Santo Antão is 42.75 km long (east-west) and 23.97 km wide (north-south).
 The island is of volcanic origin and very mountainous, characterized by two high plateaus and several steep river valleys.
 The southern part of the island has a desert climate, while the northeast and the higher elevations are semi-arid.

 Rivers

 The main rivers of Santo Antão are: